RomeHein/pimodule/README.md

 ## Contributing

-All pull requests/suggestions are welcome
+All pull requests/suggestions are welcome.

 ## Authors